cako/curvelets/README.md

   - Examples
   - API
   - Contributing
-* Deploy docs with Github actions and github pages
+* Deploy docs with GitHub actions and GitHub pages
 * Set up citation using Zenodo
 * Add more examples of curvelet algorithms